Vanessa Carlton: 2012–2016: Liberman and Blue Pool

-2017–present: Cover songs, Love Is an Art and Broadway debut
+2017–present: Love Is an Art and Broadway debut

+On February 17, 2017, Carlton released another live album titled Earlier Things Live via her own Victor Music label.
+It included six songs from albums that were released pre-Liberman and were played live throughout 2015–2016 on the Liberman tour.
 Carlton performed a song titled "Love Is An Art" throughout 2017, and stated that this might be the title of her next album.
 She began writing songs for the album, her sixth, in June 2017.
-On December 25, 2018 she posted on Instagram saying that she would start recording the album on January 23, 2019.

-In March 2018, Carlton began to release one cover song a month while she worked on the album.
+On December 25, 2018, Carlton posted on Instagram saying that she would start recording the album on January 23, 2019.
+In March 2018, she began to release one cover song a month while she worked on the album.
 The first of six songs, a cover of "Call Your Girlfriend" by Robyn, was released digitally March 23, 2018.
 The second, a cover of Fleetwood Mac's "Dreams" was released April 20, 2018.
 The third, a cover of Neil Young's "Only Love Can Break Your Heart" was released May 18, 2018.
 The fourth cover, Fred Neil's "Little Bit of Rain" was released on June 15, 2018.
 The fifth cover, "Needle in the Hay" by Elliott Smith was released on July 20, 2018.
 The sixth and final cover song, "Lonely Girls" by Lucinda Williams was released on August 10, 2018.
 She released the covers EP as a triple vinyl collection, along with the Liberman Live and Earlier Things Live EPs, on November 23, 2018.